m3dwards/longmynd.org/content/sites/long-mountain.md

   ## The Site

   Long Mountain is a gentle NNW facing shallow slope site and needs a good 15mph plus wind to stay up.
-The site works well in stronger winds so a good strong lamch technique as recommended.
+The site works well in stronger winds so a good strong launch technique as recommended.
 As a general rule, if Llangollen is blown out then this site usually works, a forecast of 10mph+ is what you are looking for.

-  The most important factor about this site is there is NO official 4.ittom leading options.
+  The most important factor about this site is there is NO official botttom leading options.
 You must either slope or top land at all times.
 There are no formal agreements with any land owners to use the fields below take off.

   Should you find yourself in an emergency situation and need to bottom laid then try to choose a field without crops or animals in please?
-If approached by the land owier olease be as courteous as possible, make your excuses and leave.
-There are no obvious gates or paths at the bottom of the site so getting back up top is going to be very difficult in deed.
+If approached by the land owner please be as courteous as possible, make your excuses and leave.
+There are no obvious gates or paths at the bottom of the site so getting back up top is going to be very difficult indeed.

   **If you are unsure whether you can stay up or slope land, please do not launch.**